RoadieHQ/backstage/plugins/tech-insights-backend/README.md

 yarn add @backstage/plugin-tech-insights-backend-module-jsonfc
 ```

-and modify the `techInsights.ts` file to contain a reference to the FactCheckers implementation.
+and modify the `techInsights.ts` file to contain a reference to the FactChecker implementation.

 ```diff
 + import { JsonRulesEngineFactCheckerFactory } from '@backstage/plugin-tech-insights-backend-module-jsonfc';